 Taking my three kids to quiet places like conferences, church, or the library has been incredibly overwhelming for me at times.
-It never failed that one of them would start running around the room like a crazy person and the other one would follow suit . . . since apparently that was the cool thing to do at the moment.
+It never failed that one of them would start running around the room like a crazy person and the other one would follow suit . . . since apparently, that was the cool thing to do at the moment.
 There were many times I lost my patience and went home feeling completely defeated.
-I eventually just started trying to avoid those kinds of settings altogether, knowing that it would not be fun for us or the other people there.
+I eventually just started trying to avoid those kinds of settings altogether, knowing that it would not be fun for the other people there or us.
 But, over time, I’ve tried a few things that have worked!
 You guys, I can now venture out with my kids to quiet places and trust that they will stay (relatively) quiet.
 It’s glorious!
 Here’s what’s worked for us:

 1. Practice at home

 The first time we did this, my son got off the blanket about 20 times . . . in a 10 minute time block.
 I just kept reminding him, “you have to stay on the blanket,” and putting him back on it.
 Eventually, he’s learned to stay there.
 As your kiddos learn to stay on their blankets, you can begin to increase the amount of time and increase the expectation during that time.
-For example, you may start with one expectation – “stay on the blanket,” but as time goes on, you can add in new boundaries like “only talk in a whisper” during blanket time to practice staying quiet and contained.
+For example, you may start with one expectation – “stay on the blanket,” but as time goes on, you can add new boundaries like “only talk in a whisper” during blanket time to practice staying quiet and contained.

 It has made a world of difference for us, and it’s also provided some excellent time for my kids to focus and settle a bit while we’re at home.
 Once they get it down at home, you can implement the same principles in public places.

 2. Be clear about the expectations and boundaries